 Punitive damages are damages which are awarded solely to punish the defendant for serious misconduct that demonstrates a disregard for the wellbeing of others.
 Punitive damages are fairly rare in wrongful death cases, with the exception of claims involving nursing homes, elder abuse or product liability claims.
 The are some instances when a traffic collision can result in the recovery of punitive damages.

-Effect of Policy Limits
+The Effect of Policy Limits for Wrongful Death

 In personal injury cases involving a large multi-national corporation's liability for a defective product, collectability of a settlement is generally not an issue.
 Large corporations are extremely well insured so insurance coverage is not a serious consideration.